On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Gradient descent method with fixed-point arithmetic

-Next, we will show that with low-precision computations, GD converges to a neighborhood around or even exactly to $\bx^*$ with respect to general rounding errors.
-Denote the minimum ratio between the exact entries and rounded entries of $t\,\nabla f(\wt\bx^{(j)})$ at the $j$th iterate by so that $\gamma_j\in [0,4]$ (see \reflem{lem:bound_h}).
 We commence the study of the objective function values associated with the sequence generated by GD in finite precision.
+Let us denote the minimum ratio between the exact entries and the rounded entries of $t\ \nabla f(\wt\bx^{(j)})$ at the $j$th iterate by

-Adapting the proof of \cite[Theorem 1]{karimi2016linear} to our framework, we obtain the following result for general rounding errors. \begin{theorem} Under \refassum{assum:universal assumption}, after $k$ iteration steps of GD in fixed-precision arithmetic with a fixed stepsize $t$ such that $t<\frac{1}{4\,L}$ and suppose that the condition of Case I has been satisfied throughout the $k$ iteration steps.
-Then, the $k$th iterate satisfies:
+so that $\gamma_j\in (0,4)$ (see \cref{lem:bound_h}).
+Adapting the proof of \cite[Theorem 1]{karimi2016linear} to our framework, we obtain the following result for general rounding errors. \begin{theorem} Under \cref{assum:universal assumption}, consider $k$ iteration steps of GD in fixed-point arithmetic with a fixed stepsize $t \le \frac{1}{4\,L}$.
+Suppose that the condition of Case I \cref{eq:condu_nostagnation} is satisfied throughout these $k$ iteration steps.
+Then, the $k$th iterate satisfies